viafoura/kuberos/README.md

 Provides OIDC authentication configuration for kubectl.

 Flags:
       --help                   Show context-sensitive help (also try --help-long and --help-man).
       --listen=":10003"        Address at which to expose HTTP webhook.
   -d, --debug                  Run with debug logging.
       --scopes=profile... ...
 List of additional scopes to provide in token.
       --email-domain=EMAIL-DOMAIN
-                               The eamil domain to restrict access to.
+                               The email domain to restrict access to.
-      --shutdown-grace-period=1m
+      --username-suffix=USERNAME-SUFFIX
+                               Optional custom suffix to be appended to the username in the generated kubectl config --shutdown-grace-period=1m
                                Wait this long for sessions to end before shutting down.
       --shutdown-endpoint=SHUTDOWN-ENDPOINT
-                               Insecure HTTP endpoint path (e.g., /quitquitquit)
-                               that responds to a GET to shut down kuberos.
+                               Insecure HTTP endpoint path (e.g., /quitquitquit) that responds to a GET to shut down kuberos.

 Args:
   [<oidc-issuer-url>]     OpenID Connect issuer URL.